vita-epfl/causalmotion/spurious/README.md

     - (SOON AVAILABLE) `collisions`: compute the number of collisions

-Save all the quantitative results in a CSV file.
+Save all the quantitative results in a CSV file and plot the results (only per experiments on modified 'ETH-UCY').
 ```
 bash scripts/extract.sh
 ```